yAOwzers/tp/docs/UserGuide.md

 ### 3.1 Viewing the user guide: `help`

-To view the full user guide, type in `help`.
+Whenever you need help, you can view the full user guide by typing in `help`.

 To view the user guide for the timetable mode, type in `help timetable`.